Snapchat/KeyDB-docs/docs/config-file.md

 no-appendfsync-on-rewrite no

 # Automatic rewrite of the append only file.
-# Redis is able to automatically rewrite the log file implicitly calling
+# KeyDB is able to automatically rewrite the log file implicitly calling
 # BGREWRITEAOF when the AOF log size grows by the specified percentage.
 #
-# This is how it works: Redis remembers the size of the AOF file after the
+# This is how it works: KeyDB remembers the size of the AOF file after the
 # latest rewrite (if no rewrite has happened since the restart, the size of
 # the AOF at startup is used).
 #